 In Milwaukee, the project will examine the unique quality of life in the Midwest, exploring ideas such as street fairs and labor unions.
 After the images are produced, a portfolio will enter the Museum’s permanent collection.
-Photographers will also travel to Black River Falls and Souix Saint Marie.
+Photographers will also travel to other areas of the state.

-Postcards from America: Wisconsin will include work by: Susan Meiselas; Martin Parr; Bruce Gilden; Donovan Wylie; Alessandra Sanguinetti; Jacob Aue Sobol; Alec Soth; Jim Goldberg; Paolo Pellegrin; Mark Power; and Zoe Strauss.
+Postcards from America: Milwaukee will include work by: Susan Meiselas; Martin Parr; Bruce Gilden; Donovan Wylie; Alessandra Sanguinetti; Jacob Aue Sobol; Alec Soth; Jim Goldberg; Paolo Pellegrin; Mark Power; and Zoe Strauss.

-Postcards from America: Wisconsin is generously supported at the Milwaukee Art Museum by the Richard and Ethel Herzfeld Foundation.
+Postcards from America: Milwaukee is generously supported at the Milwaukee Art Museum by the Richard and Ethel Herzfeld Foundation.